Jennifer Wensink: "Staying at Firelands was a Relief"

 “The great thing about the Panda Warmer is that we are able to program the desired body temperature for the baby and then a sensor helps to keep the baby’s body temperature at that level until the baby can regulate it on its own,” he says.

 Madison was fortunate to require little other interventional care in her first week of life.
-As the Wensink family prepared to go home, they are thankful for the care they’ve received and for the generosity of those who made the future Level II Nursery possible.
+As the Wensink family prepared to go home, they are thankful for the care they’ve received.

 “Without all of this, we would’ve had a tough and stressful time in the last week,” Jen says, “Instead, we could focus on keeping everyone healthy and happy.
 Our son got to hold Madison for the first time when she was five days old and has been with us every night.
 This has been such a relief at a time when everything else was really scary.”